vaixellx/interview-challenge/covid-timeline-simplified.md

   - Timeline activities must be grouped by date.
   - Visited locations must be sorted by name.
   - User can remove timeline entry when click on (x) button.
-- User can remove patient and timeline entries by click on Remove Patient button on he top right.
 - Make it responsive and look nice on all screen sizes.

 - **BONUS POINT I:** Cover the use case with test.